DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 Filise, grew up in Tonga and went to Tupou College in Nuku’alofa.
 In 2000, he joined Bay of Plenty in New Zealand and later the Auckland Blues Super Twelve side where he played alongside former Blues Number 8, Xavier Rush.
 Filise has also represented Tonga 29 times and was a member of their 2007 and 2011 RWC squads.

-Filise has confirmed his integral place in the Blues pack, having made well over a hundred appearances.
+Filise has confirmed his integral place in the Blues pack, having made well over a hundred appearances and is now closing in on becoming the leading appearance maker in the region's history.

 DoB1990-12-19 BirthplaceS Glamorgan Height1.85 m (6' 1") Weight89 kg (14 st 0 lb) PositionFull Back

-Fish made his competitive debut for the Blues in 20-3 win over Aironi in Italy in October 2010 and went on to make 11 starts for the Blues that season.
+Fish made his competitive debut for the Blues in a win over Aironi in Italy in October 2010 and went on to make 11 starts for the Blues that season.

 DoB1985-08-21 BirthplaceCardiff Height1.80 m (5' 11") Weight86 kg (13 st 7 lb) PositionCentre

-In January 2006 Dafydd made his debut for the Blues against Edinburgh.
-In the summer of 2006 he captained Wales in the IRB Under-21 World Cup tournament in France before returning home for surgery after fracturing his cheekbone and eye socket against Argentina.
+Hewitt made his debut for the Blues against Edinburgh in January 2006 and later that summer captained Wales in the IRB Under-21 World Cup tournament in France.

 DoB1988-05-13 BirthplaceBrecon Height1.93 m (6' 4") Weight123 kg (19 st 5 lb) PositionProp